Douglas A Anthony Professor of History, Program Chair of Africana Studies

 The main advantage of teaching an entire continent, from its historical beginnings through the very recent past, is the opportunity to select those themes that are most compelling.
 I am most drawn to those that bear directly on today's world.

 I want students to leave my Africa courses able to participate knowleably in discussions about the continent.
-I want them to have sharp analytical and critical thinking skills so that they can be effective participants in the full range of intellectual, professional, and political activities that life offers.
+And, even more importantly, I want them to have sharp analytical and critical thinking skills so that they can be effective participants in the full range of intellectual, cultural, professional, and political activities that life offers.

-The same is true for my Connections course on the origin and operation of racial categories, "Making Race in America."
-This course draws indirectly on some of my Africa-related interests, but never fails to present thrilling new questions and challenges, for my students and me alike.
+The same is true for my Connections course, "Slavery: Past, Present (and Future?), which explores variations of involuntary servitude around the world.
+This course draws indirectly on some of my Africa-related interests, but presents new questions and challenges for my students and me alike.

 Ph.D.
 (History), Northwestern University (1996) Dissertation: "I Need to Get to Kano": Unmaking and Remaking an Igbo Migrant Community in Northern Nigeria, 1966-1986